 How rate limiting works

-The main keys to keep in mind about this algorithm and our implementation are:
+The main points to keep in mind about this algorithm and our implementation are:

 - We allow a request every a certain time period.
 If an endpoint has a limit of 5 requests per second, you will have a request available every 200ms and when you spend all the available requests, you will need to wait 200ms to have another available request, instead of 1 second.